TVanReeth/amigo/README.md

 AMiGO is run as a standalone software package, while in tutorials 4 to 7 selected subroutines are called.
 It is assumed that the python environment in which AMiGO was installed, is activated.

+To learn more about using AMiGO, we refer the user to these tutorials and the Amigo-documentation.pdf file in the /doc subdirectory.

 Acknowledgements
 ----------------